romainl/idiomatic-vimrc/README.md

 To solve that problem, a number of what people call "plugin managers" appeared, all more or less built around the same logic: each plugin is kept in its own directory under a common parent directory and Vim is told where to find those plugins.

-Using a plugin manager is not an absolute requirement, after all, the traditional way was messy but workable, but if you think you need one, make sure you read and understand the plugin manager of your choice's README before using it.
+Using a plugin manager is not an absolute requirement.
+After all, the traditional way was messy but workable, but if you think you need one, make sure you read and understand the plugin manager of your choice's README before using it.

 ### Vim 8's "package" feature